arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 	Optionally, you can modify the same settings from **LocalSTS.exe.config** file directly.

-	> **Note:** All the settings for the Development Local STS come from this file, which lives in your application‚Äôs folder.
+	> **Note:** All the settings for the Development Local STS come from this file, which lives in your applicationís folder.
 That means that you can create multiple copies of those files with different settings for your various test cases.

 1. Open **HomeController.cs** from the **Controllers** folder and add the following using statement.